freebirdjs/freebird-base/docs/GadgetClass.md

 ********************************************
 <a name="API_disable"></a>
 ### .disable()
-Enable this device.
-Any message will not be recevied and remote operations will be ineffective if this gadget is disabled.
+Disable this gadget.
+Any transportation to this gadget will be inactivated if it is disabled, and any remote operation upon this gadget is inapplicable.

 **Arguments:**